BS Annuity Illustrations

 To see how changes in the interest rate affect the final result, all we have to do is change the effective yield in the amortization schedule.
 In this case, simply dropping the rate to a flat 9% will subtract nearly $4M from the ending account balance.
-I’ll do more examples in the podcast and you will see how easily it would be to change the results.
+I’ll do more examples in the podcast and you will see how easy it would be to change the results.
 With the company controlling so many levers then I’d bet a fair bit of money that actual performance won’t come anywhere close to the illustration.

 This is undoubtedly where someone is going to ask what I would recommend instead of this.
 Well that’s easy and I don’t have to go into too much detail.
 My top companies for accumulation contracts, in order are Midland National, Mass Mutual Ascend and Athene.
 All have similar contracts to the Allianz proposal.
 All have some index options that produce crazy results.
 With the same inputs, all of them eclipsed the final account value in this illustration by quite a bit.
 None of them have mandatory allocation charges.